orocos/rtt_ros_integration/rtt_actionlib/README.md

 Usage
 -----

 First the appropriate RTT ports need to be created in a given service (or subservice) of a TaskContext.
-These are creted by delegating to an RTTActionServer.
+These can be easily creted by delegating to an RTTActionServer.
 The RTTActionServer will create the necessary RTT ports and bind them to the user-supplied callbacks.
+For example, to add an actionlib interface to a given compnent, you could do something similar to the following:

 ```cpp
 class SomeComponent : public RTT::TaskContext {